BuilderIO/partytown/README.md

 Partytown relies [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), and a communcation layer between them all.

-1. Scripts are disabled from running on the main thread by using the `type="text/partytown"` attribute.
+1. Scripts are disabled from running on the main thread by using the `type="text/partytown"` attribute on the `<script/>` tag.
 1. Service worker creates an `onfetch` handler to intercept specific requests.
 1. Web worker is given the scripts to execute within the worker thread.
-1. Web worker creates JS Proxies to replicate the main thread API.
+1. Web worker creates JS Proxies to replicate and forward calls to the main thread APIs (such as DOM operations).
-1. Any call to the JS proxy uses _syncrounous_ XHR requests.
+1. Any call to the JS proxy uses [_syncrounous_ XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#example_http_synchronous_request) requests.
 1. Service worker intercepts requests, then is able to asyncrounsly communicate with the main thread.
 1. When the service worker receives the results from main, it responds to the web worker's request.
-1. According to the code executing from the web worker, everything was syncrounous, and each call to the document was blocking.
+1. From the point of view of code executing on the web worker, everything was synchronous, and each call to the document was blocking.

 #### What About Atomics?